franreyn/pimaonline-webdocs/README.md

 `pnpm lint` Run this command to run ESLint to detect errors in the code.
 Note: You will have to configure ESLint in the terminal.

-`pnpm install` Run this command to update package.json.
+`pnpm install` Installs all dependencies.

 ## Next JS Components and Pages